Welcome to the FAQ page of the Swiss Alliance Australia.

 Website / Phone: +41 (0)31 356 61 04

-In October 2022, the Swiss Alliance Australia, in collaboration with Educationsuisse and the Embassy, organised an information event, aimed specifically at Australian students.
-Unfortunately, admission requirements have changed drastically since then for those with an Australian High school leaving certificate.
-Interested students are encouraged to get in touch with Educationsuisse.
+In October 2022, the CSA Delegates & the Swiss Alliance Australia, in collaboration with Educationsuisse and the Embassy, organised an information event, aimed specifically at Australian students.
+Unfortunately, admission requirements have changed drastically a few months later for those with an Australian High school leaving certificate.
+Amongst other criteria, direct entry to most Swiss Universities requires now two years of University level studies here, unless you have done the International Baccalaureate (IB).
+Special conditions apply to universities such as ETH & EPFL.
+Interested students are encouraged to get in touch with Educationsuisse for further clarification and assistance.

-Australian Year 12 student Jannik Trochsler has explored the complex topic as part of a research project and created a helpful guide.
-Download here
+Australian Year 12 student Jannik Trochsler has explored the complex topic as part of a research project in 2024 and created a helpful guide including links Download here

 As a general rule, male Swiss Abroad who are returning to Switzerland are recruited up until the end of their 24th year.